Wapiti08/SSCMDataset/scenarios/sc7/readme.md

 - To make sure consistent monitoring

+    **the data to ingest inside Azure log workspace has to be ndjson format, the example to parse format is different, which is json array format. **

 ```
 # run all the log transformation scripts to consistently transfrom original logs
 sudo python3 auditpip/audit.py